Why the world will need even more desalinated seawater in the future

 2. The costs of high-efficiency SWRO will become more accessible for more people: There are two aspects of this development: On the one hand, innovation, competition, and broader dissemination of best practices will continue to bring down the energy consumption and other production costs of high-efficiency SWRO.
 On the other hand, increased economic development will enable more communities to afford the technology.

 3. Renewable energy sources will decrease the financial and environmental impact of high electricity consumption: Although SWRO is increasingly energy-efficient, with the best systems requiring as little as 2.0 kWh/m3, it still requires far more energy to desalinate water than to treat ground or surface water.
 This has financial as well as environmental costs.
-However, as renewables account for a growing share of electricity generation, the impact of electricity consumption will decrease.
+However, as global decarbonization efforts increase renewables’ share of electricity generation, the impact of electricity consumption will decrease.

 Download the blog as PDF